 Table 5-7.
-Uranium fecal bioassay MDCs and frequencies by period.^a a.
-Based on review of worker dosimetry reports in Boyd (2006a, 2006b, 2006c, 2006d, 2006e, 2006f).

-b.
-Records indicate quarterly monitoring for uranium workers, unless an intake was suspected, initiating more frequent special sample analyses.
+Uranium fecal bioassay MDCs and frequencies by period.^a b.
+Records indicate quarterly monitoring for uranium workers unless an intake was suspected, which initiated more frequent special sample analyses.

 c.
 The MDC for radiometric uranium (Tracerlab) is based on a reported error value of about 1 dpm/sample, multiplied by 2.